Stein's method for diffusive limit of queueing processes: Introduction

-A very important breakthrough was made by Nourdin and Peccati \cite{nourdin_steins_2007} who showed that alternatively, the right-hand-side of \eqref{eq_motivation:1} could be transformed and amenable to further simplifications, by using integration by parts in the Malliavin calculus sense.
-This was the starting point of a bunch of articles with a wide area of applications: Berry-Esseen theorem, iterated-logarithm theorem (see \cite{nourdin_normal_2012} and references therein), limit theorems on manifolds, Poisson approximation \cite{peccati_steins_2010}, etc. As a result of these almost fifty years of intense activity, a huge number of Gaussian or Poisson convergence results have been quantified. \pasc{Closer to the class of models we have in mind, let us mention the fruitful recent applications of the SM, to assess the rate of convergence of the stationary distributions of various processes involved in queueing: Erlang-A and Erlang-C systems in \cite{Dai17a}; a system with reneging and phase-type service time distributions (in which case the target distribution is the stationary distribution of a piecewise OU process) in \cite{Dai17b}.}
+An important avenue of literature has been dedicated to Stein's method in the case $\X=\R$.
+Close to the class of models we have in mind, let us mention the fruitful recent applications of the SM, to assess the rate of convergence of the stationary distributions of various processes involved in queueing: Erlang-A and Erlang-C systems in \cite{Braverman2016}; a system with reneging and phase-type service time distributions (in which case the target distribution is the stationary distribution of a piecewise Ornstein-Uhlenbeck process) in \cite{Braverman2017}, single-server queues in heavy-traffic in \cite{GW19}.